LTranData/til-lightning-network/00-intro.md

+# How bitcoin work

+## Core

+Bitcoin is a decentralized digital currency operating on a peer-to-peer (P2P) network without a central authority.
+Its core is a public, distributed ledger called the blockchain.

+## Network

+The Bitcoin network is a P2P mesh topology.
+There's no central server; instead, every computer running the Bitcoin software (a node) connects to several other nodes.
+When you initiate a transaction, your node broadcasts it to its connected peers, who in turn relay it to their own peers.
+This ripple effect ensures the transaction propagates rapidly across the entire network.

+This decentralized architecture provides censorship resistance and resilience.
+If some nodes go offline, the network remains operational as data can still be routed through other active connections.
+Full nodes maintain a complete and updated copy of the entire blockchain, validating transactions and blocks against the protocol's rules.

+## Data structure

+The blockchain is a linked list of blocks, but with a cryptographic twist that ensures its immutability.
+Each block contains a header and a list of transactions.

+- Block Header: A fixed-size data structure (80 bytes) containing metadata:

+Version: Indicates the software version used.

+Previous Block Hash: A cryptographic hash of the previous block's header.
+This is the "link" that chains the blocks together.
+Altering a past block's data would change its hash, invalidating the link and all subsequent blocks.

+Merkle Root: A single hash that summarizes all transactions in the block.

+Timestamp: The time the block was created.

+Difficulty Target (nBits): An encoded representation of the target hash miners must find.

+Nonce: A 32-bit arbitrary number that miners change to solve the Proof-of-Work puzzle.

+- Merkle Tree: All transactions within a block are organized into a Merkle tree (or hash tree).
+This binary tree data structure uses a series of cryptographic hashes to condense all transaction data into a single root hash, the Merkle Root.
+To build the tree, transaction hashes are paired and hashed together recursively until only one hash remains.
+This provides an efficient way to verify if a transaction is included in a block without having to download or process all other transactions in that block.

+## Bitcoin Mining

+Bitcoin mining is the process of creating new blocks to add to the blockchain.
+It serves two primary functions: securing the network and issuing new bitcoins.
+Miners compete to solve a computationally intensive puzzle, known as Proof-of-Work (PoW).

+- Transaction Aggregation: A miner collects a set of pending transactions from the mempool (a holding area for unconfirmed transactions) and assembles them into a new block.
+They then build a Merkle tree from these transactions to compute the Merkle Root.

+- The Hashing Puzzle: The miner must find a nonce such that when the block header (including the Merkle Root, previous block hash, and other metadata) is passed through a cryptographic hash function (SHA-256), the resulting hash is less than or equal to the network's difficulty target.

+- Broadcasting the Solution: The first miner to find a valid hash broadcasts their block to the network.
+Other nodes verify the solution by running the same hash function on the proposed block header.
+Since verification is trivial, it takes very little time.

+- Reward and Confirmation: Once a block is verified by the network, it is added to the blockchain.
+The successful miner receives a block reward of newly minted bitcoins (currently 3.125 BTC) plus the transaction fees from all transactions within that block.
+The transactions in the new block are now considered "confirmed."

 # What is Lightning network

 A second-layer payment protocol built on top of the Bitcoin blockchain that enables fast, low-cost, and scalable Bitcoin transactions by using off-chain payment channels.
 It allows users to conduct multiple transactions with each other without broadcasting every single one to the main blockchain, significantly reducing fees and congestion.
 Once a payment channel is opened and closed, only the final balance is settled on the main Bitcoin network, using smart contracts for security.